AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/rule-editor-core-components.md

 <!-- Rule editor replaces the scripting capabilities in [!DNL Experience Manager 6.1 Forms] and earlier releases.
 However, your existing scripts are preserved in the new rule editor.
 For more information about working with existing scripts in the rule editor, see [Impact of rule editor on existing scripts](rule-editor.md#p-impact-of-rule-editor-on-existing-scripts-p). -->

 Gebruikers die zijn toegevoegd aan de gebruikersgroep voor formulieren, kunnen scripts maken en bestaande scripts bewerken.
-Gebruikers in de [!DNL forms-users] groep kan de scripts gebruiken, maar geen scripts maken of bewerken.
+Gebruikers in de groep [!DNL forms-users] kunnen de scripts gebruiken, maar maken of bewerken geen scripts.

 ## Verschil tussen de redacteur van de Regel in de Componenten van de Kern en de Redacteur van de Regel in de Componenten van de Stichting